aaag97/ada-2019-project-databusters/README.md

 #### Foodborne Illnesses Dataset
 To enrich our resources, we will additionally be doing some webscraping on [Yelp](https://www.yelp.com) and [iwaspoisoned.com](iwaspoisoned.com) to prepare a dataset for food related illnesses by searching for users' complaints.

+## APIs

+#### Yelp Fusion
+Yelp is a business directory service and crowd-sourced review forum.
+Alongside our main dataset, we will be using the Yelp Fusion API, [5](https://www.yelp.com/developers/documentation/v3).
+This is a collection of endpoints developers can reach to get information on establishment.
+It has been made available to use for personal, educational, and academic purposes.
+To support our research questions, we will be using:

+- **Business Match Endpoint**: Lets us match business data from other sources against businesses on Yelp, based on provided business information.
+- **Business Details**: Given the id of any establishment obtained from the Business Match Endpoint, this returns details like price range, rating, and cuisine.

 ## A list of internal milestones up until project milestone 2
 #### Clean primary dataset (November 7th)